ntazindanormand/TaskManagementSystem-/README.md

 ##  What I Learned & Challenges I Faced

-This project was a fantastic way for me to  working with local storage since i usually work with Databases. i decided to challenge myself on working with local storage which worked out exactly how i wanted.
+This project provided a valuable opportunity to dive into local storage, a shift from my usual experience working with databases.
+I challenged myself to implement data persistence using local storage, and I’m pleased that it worked seamlessly as intended.
+This experience not only broadened my understanding of different storage mechanisms but also enhanced my problem-solving skills by working outside my comfort zone.

 ---